zik-uralov/daily-jokes/joke_history.md

 If anybody does, please just send me your contact details and we can drop them off tomorrow. (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-13 16:48:08: What do you call a computer mouse that swears a lot?
 A cursor! (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-13 17:08:09: Why did the developer go broke?
 They kept spending all their cache. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-12-13 17:28:11: They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure. (source: https://icanhazdadjoke.com/)